mktrm/just-the-docs/docs/test/index.md

 ---
 # Tests

-The sections below this page illustrate how to use the various navigation options.
+The sections below this page in the navigation illustrate how various navigation fields can be used to deal with duplicate parent titles and

 ## Parents with the same title

+The children of [C](./AC) and [C](./BC) distinguish which between their potential parents by specifying grandparents.

 A
 - C